thekeytechnology/tk-sso/README.md

 - **External Server Operations:** The plugin delegates login, registration, and logout processes to an external server Identity Provider: [https://identity.infectopharm.com/](https://identity.infectopharm.com/).

+## Version 91.0.0

+**Release Notes:**

+### Changes in this Version:

+- **Privacy Consent Requirement:** Introduced a new feature requiring users to accept updated privacy consents whenever a new version is released.
+This ensures compliance with privacy regulations and keeps users informed about what data is collected and how it is used.
+### Breaking Changes:

+- **No Breaking Changes:**

 ## Version 90.3.1